THE COURSE (subject to change or late season snow or forest service requests)

 (Do not leave Bend until 6am for the safety of the riders)

-A 30 minute Time Penalty will be issued if you leave before 6am from the start to your rider
+A 30 minute Time Penalty will be issued if you leave before 6am from the start to your rider.
+The riders need 30 Minutes to ride the 5.5 miles to rd 41 in the am.

-Swampy Snow park at Mile 30 (NOT AN AID STATION, water only)
+Swampy Snow park at Mile 40 (NOT AN AID STATION, water only) Great place to pick up a Hydration pack from a friend!

 - Friends can leap to this spot to hand a bottle up, but please please stay off the course.
 Area will be marked with where you can stand to support a friend